decretist/Dissertation/Chapter3/chapter3.md

 the monastery---and by extension Gratian himself---had been Camaldolese during the intervening years.
-The claim that Gratian had a connection to the Camaldolese order attracted criticism in the eighteenth century, and fell out of favor in the nineteenth century, before being put back into circulation in the mid-twentieth century by Van Hove.[^26]
+The claim that Gratian had a connection to the Camaldolese order attracted criticism in the eighteenth century and fell out of favor in the nineteenth century, before being put back into circulation in the mid-twentieth century by Van Hove.[^26]

-Noonan (†2017) was a distinguished professor of law and an appellate judge who applied the standards of evidence of the law school and the courtroom to the historical record.
+Noonan (†2017) was a distinguished professor of law and a judge on the Ninth Circuit Court of Appeals who applied the standards of evidence of the law school and the courtroom to the historical record.
 Noonan relied heavily on the legal hearsay standard as understood and applied by twentieth-century American courts of law as the basis for his debunking of much Gratian mythology.
 By Noonan's standards, the statement of Odofredus---hearsay, not attributed to a source, a century after the fact---is nothing more than legend.

 Winroth has questioned whether this is an appropriate standard for evaluating historical evidence.[^27] Noonan's insistence on adhering to the courtroom rules of evidence can seem like overkill.
-If, after all, the monastery of Saints Felix and Nabor in Bologna was in the hands of Camaldolese communities in 1113 and 1153, it does not seem unreasonable to infer that it was in the hands of one in the 1120s and 1130s when Gratian was putatively associated with the foundation, whatever we may think the nature of that association to have been.
+If, after all, the monastery of Saints Felix and Nabor in Bologna was in the hands of Camaldolese communities in 1113 and 1153, it does not seem unreasonable to infer that it was Camaldolese in the 1120s and 1130s when Gratian was putatively associated with the foundation, whatever we may think the nature of that association to have been.
-But Noonan's caution seems justified when we consider, for example, R.W.
-Southern's having seized upon the one thinly-sourced datum of the Camaldolese connection as the foundation for his entire reconstruction of Gratian's intentions and motivations in undertaking the *Decretum* project, including a peremptory dismissal of any possibility that Gratian had a teaching career.[^28]
+But Noonan's caution seems justified when we consider, for example, that R.W.
+Southern seized upon the one thinly-sourced datum of the Camaldolese connection as the foundation for his entire reconstruction of Gratian's intentions and motivations in undertaking the *Decretum* project, including a peremptory dismissal of any possibility that Gratian had a teaching career.[^28]

-The entry in the chronicle of Robert of Torigni identifying Gratian as bishop of Chiusi and teacher of Omnibonus is one of the many pieces of testimony from the Gratian legendary that Noonan cross-examines, although he ultimately dismisses Robert's identification as unverifiable.[^29]
+The entry in the chronicle of Robert of Torigni identifying Gratian as bishop of Chiusi and teacher of Omnibonus is another of the many pieces of testimony from the Gratian legendary that Noonan cross-examines, although he ultimately dismisses Robert's identification as unverifiable.[^29]